-- Potential negative impacts to target species and non-target species through an increase in predation, disease transmission, nest parasitism or other means. - Modification of existing onsite and offsite, barriers, or other conservation structures that may inhibit safe daily and seasonal movement of wildlife. - The establishment of native vegetation species, age, density and structure to supplement and/or eventually replace installed habitat structures. - Risks associated with the use of structures by non-target or nuisance species. - Safe passage strategies for non-target species including elk jumps, and road crossings. - Modifications to structures to inhibit access to the structure by predators. - Select appropriate color, orientation and exposure to support thermal regulation.
+- Potential negative impacts to target species and non-target species through an increase in predation, disease transmission, nest parasitism or other means. - Modification of existing onsite and offsite infrastructure that may inhibit safe daily and seasonal movement of wildlife. - Establish or manage native vegetation to supplement and/or eventually replace installed habitat structures. - Risks associated with the use of structures by non-target or nuisance species. - Safe passage strategies for non-target species including elk jumps, and road crossings. - Modifications to structures to inhibit access to the structure by predators. - Select appropriate color, orientation and exposure to support thermal regulation.